Courses in Journalism

 In this introductory workshop, students develop the skills of practicing reporters and news writers.
 They acquire the news judgment that allows them to identify what should be reported and written about, and they learn the fundamental forms of journalistic writing.
-Students familiarize themselves with journalistic sources and evaluate their reliability.
-They practice editing and revision and learn to use The Associated Press Stylebook.
+Students familiarize themselves with journalistic sources and evaluating their reliability.
+They practice revision and learn about the Associated Press style, civics, and rudimentary budget analysis.
 Prerequisite(s): A JRL 100 with a grade of C or higher.

 A JRL 201Z Reporting and News Writing II (3)

-This course will continue to build on the best practices of introductory news reporting and writing that students will have learned in A JRL 200Z.
-The 201Z course will move students into the "next level" of news reporting by focusing on beat reporting; advanced assignments such as covering budgets, public hearings, covering community issues; and researching public records.
-At the end of this course, students will be expected to demonstrate strong competence in news judgment, reporting, writing simple and advanced news stories, editing, and meeting deadlines; and will have a basic understanding of critical thinking for journalists, as well as familiarity with common issues in media ethics and, to a lesser extent, media law.
+This course builds on the introductory A JRL 200Z course, moving students to more advanced news reporting by focusing on beat reporting, multimedia platforms, and advanced assignments such as: covering budgets, public hearings and community issues, and researching public records.
+At the end of this course, students will be expected to demonstrate strong competence in news judgment, reporting, writing simple and mid-level news stories, and meeting deadlines.
+They will also have a basic understanding of critical thinking for journalists and some familiarity with media ethics.
 Prerequisite(s): A JRL 200Z, or permission of instructor.

 A JRL 230 Media and War in U.S. History (3)